sagnietzsche/agent-trading-engine/README.md

 - An agent SDK + tournament mode: strategies compete under the welfare objective
 - More order types (post-only, iceberg), fee layers, a solidarity fund tax
 - Alternative welfare metrics (Atkinson index, Nash social welfare) selectable per instance

----

-*From each according to their ability, to each according to their needs — now with limit orders.*